098765d/dualPredictor/README.md

 ## 1. Introduction

-Designed to simplify the implementation of advanced algorithms, this package allows users to train models, make predictions, and visualize results with just 1 line of code with their dataset.
+Designed to simplify the implementation of advanced algorithms, this package allows users to train models, make predictions, and visualize results with **just 1 line of code** with **their own dataset**.
 This accessibility benefits educators with varying levels of IT expertise, making sophisticated algorithms readily available.
 The package is easy to install via GitHub and PyPI:

 PyPI Link: https://pypi.org/project/dualPredictor/